jacheung/thin-ML-deployment/README.md

 # thin-ML-deployment
 Thin deployment using FastAPI and Docker for a tensorflow transfer learning application on MNIST dataset.
-Can easily be configured for any type of ML deployment.
+Can be easily configured for any type of machine learning model deployment.

 ![](/docs/architecture.png)